Information for Family Members

 - What are my loved one’s care needs?
 If you are listed as the resident’s health care proxy or have power of attorney, our staff can share a summary of the resident’s care needs to help you determine whether you and your household can truly meet those needs at home.

 Answers to more questions are on our FAQ page.

-All Covia Communities and Covia Life Plan Communities are under California’s mandatory Shelter In Place order.
-As a result, visiting is very limited.
+Depending upon the rate of infection in the surrounding county, communities can offer opportunities for in-person visits.
 Please check with the community if you want to make an in-person visit.
-Instead of in person visits, we encourage you to stay connected with loved ones by phone or online.
+In lieu of in-person visits, we encourage you to stay connected with loved ones by phone or online.
 Covia has also established screening guidelines for all staff, vendors, and delivery persons coming to our communities.

 Please abide by the guidelines established by the community you intend to visit.
 These guidelines may vary, depending on the county in which the community is located.

 Previous weekly updates